 Minor departures from street section design elements are subject to administrative approval.
 The City may authorize departures when existing street frontage improvements that do not fully meet current standards will effectively achieve the FBC's design objectives for the applicable street type.
-In such instances, the City must determine that the costs of modifications required to ensure full compliance with the street section
+In such instances, the City must determine that the costs of modifications required to ensure full compliance with the street section standards will exceed the benefits.
+The City may also authorize departures that will achieve comparable landscape amenities, parking stall counts, pedestrian walkway surfaces, and other features when the overall design is consistent with the intent of the specified street type.
+Departures may be authorized where topography dictates design solutions that are not fully compliant or where parking structures with daylighted fronts face public ways.

-Formatted

-Formatted
+Formatted Formatted